Division of Business collage

 NOTE: The Certificate in Accounting is designed to help students reach their goal of sitting for the CPA exam if they were not an accounting baccalaureate major.

-CERTIFICATE REQUIREMENTS Students must complete all certificate requirements as listed under certificate program options.
+CERTIFICATE REQUIREMENTS: Students must complete all certificate requirements as listed under certificate program options.
 It is the student’s responsibility to make sure all requirements are met satisfactorily.
 Advisors, department chairs and administration are available to assist students.

 Certificates include the following:

-- Accounting (for non-accounting majors seeking to qualify to sit for the Oklahoma CPA exam)
+• Certificate in Accounting (for non-accounting majors seeking to qualify to sit for the Oklahoma CPA exam)

-- Accounting (for business majors)
+• Certificate in Accounting (for business majors)

-- Human Resources Management
+• Certificate in Human Resources Management

-- Management (for Business majors)
+• Certificate in Management (for business majors)

-- Marketing (for Business majors)
+• Certificate in Marketing (for business majors)

 For more information, see the Undergraduate Catalog, Section XII Certificates.